DANSI/blynk-server-original/README.md

         allowed.administrator.ips
         administration.https.port

+**WARNING**
-WARNING : default ```allowed.administrator.ips``` setting allows access only from ```localhost```.
-In other words administration will not be available from any other machine except those one you are running server on.
+Default ```allowed.administrator.ips``` setting allows access only from ```localhost```.
+In other words, administration is not available from any other computer except from the one you are running the server on.

 ## HTTP/S RESTful
 Blynk HTTP/S RESTful API allows to easily read and write values to/from Pins in Blynk apps and Hardware.
 Http API description could be found [here](http://docs.blynkapi.apiary.io).

 ### Enabling mail on Local server
-In order to enable mail notifications on Local server you need to provide own mail credentials.
-To do that you need to create file ```mail.properties``` within same folder where server.jar is.
+To enable mail notifications on Local server you need to provide your own mail credentials.
+Create file ```mail.properties``` within same folder where server.jar is.
-Mail properties :
+Mail properties:

         mail.smtp.auth=true
         mail.smtp.starttls.enable=true